jgscott/SDS383D/exercises/README.md

 - By Feb 16: Fitting GLMs, A through C
 - By Feb 21: Fitting GLMs, D through G

+## Exercises 3: Bayes and the Gaussian linear model

+The goals of [Exercises 3](exercises03-SDS383D.pdf) are:
+- to introduce the normal/inverse-gamma conjugate prior for a location-scale model.
+- to construct and fit a simple Bayesian linear model from scratch, based on normal/inverse-gamma conjugacy.
+- to introduce hierarchical modeling, in the form of a regression model with heteroskedastic error.

+Expected timeline TBA, but as a starting point:
+- By Feb 23: aim to finish the section on "A simple Gaussian location model"

 <!--
 ## Exercises 2: Bayes and the Gaussian linear model